md-safiulsadik/DSA/README.md

 ---

 ## 💡 How I’m Learning

-- Dedicating consistent daily time to study and code problems in C++.
+- Dedicating consistent daily time to study and solve problems in C++
-- Actively implementing each topic with hands-on coding.
+- Actively implementing each topic with hands-on coding
-- Maintaining organized notes and code for quick revision.
+- Maintaining organized notes and code for quick revision
-- Regularly revisiting challenging topics and problems to deepen understanding.
+- Revisiting challenging topics and problems to deepen understanding
-- Tracking progress and reflecting on learning outcomes after each milestone.
+- Tracking progress and reflecting on learning after each milestone

 ---

 ## 🌟 Final Thoughts

 Mastering DSA is a journey, not a sprint.
-Every problem solved, every concept understood brings me one step closer to becoming a better problem solver and acing technical interviews.
+Every problem solved and every concept understood brings me closer to becoming a better problem solver and acing technical interviews.
 Stay consistent, keep learning, and remember—progress is built one day at a time!

 ---